OneBusAway/onebusaway-docs/src/guides/wiki/oba-2x-config-deploy-guide.md

 Using Ubuntu, the following software must be installed:
 ### OpenJDK Runtime Environment 11
 This is the open source version of the Java 11 JDK Runtime Environment.
-To install it run the following command:
+To install it, run the following command:

 `apt-get install openjdk-11-jdk`

-### Tomcat 9
+### Tomcat 8
 This software is used to serve the OneBusAway web application.
-To install it, run the following command:
+Since this Ubuntu version does not have Tomcat8 in its application repository, it is a little more complicated to install.
+To install it, run the following commands:

+    echo "deb http://archive.ubuntu.com/ubuntu/ bionic universe" | tee /etc/apt/sources.list.d/bionic.list
+    apt-key adv --keyserver keyserver.ubuntu.com --recv-keys 3B4FE6ACC0B21F32
+    apt-get update
+    echo "JAVA_HOME=/usr/lib/jvm/java-11-openjdk-amd64" | tee -a /etc/environment source /etc/environment
+    mkdir -p /etc/systemd/system/tomcat8.service.d/
+    nano /etc/systemd/system/tomcat8.service.d/override.conf
+    systemctl daemon-reload
-`apt-get install tomcat9`
+    apt-get install tomcat8
+    rm /etc/apt/sources.list.d/bionic.list
+    apt-get update

+Note that after the sixth command above, put in these lines:

+    [Service]
+    Environment="JAVA_HOME=/usr/lib/jvm/java-11-openjdk-amd64"`

 ### MySQL Server
 The MySQL Server is used to store OneBusAway user data and API keys.
 To install it, run the following commands:

     cd ~
-    sudo apt install mysql-server
+    apt-get install mysql-server

-During the install process, you will be prompted to create a password for the root MySQL user.
-Take note of the password you set as it will be needed later.
+During the install process, you might be prompted to create a password for the root MySQL user.
+If prompted, take note of the password you set as it will be needed later.

 ## Configure Tomcat to use More Memory
 By default, Tomcat uses a very small amount of memory.
 This is usually not enough memory to run OneBusAway.
-To fix this run the following commands:
+To fix this, run the following commands:

-`nano /etc/default/tomcat9`
+`nano /etc/default/tomcat8`

 Change the line that says `JAVA_OPTS="-Djava.awt.headless=true"` to `JAVA_OPTS="-Djava.awt.headless=true -Xss4m -Xmx2g -XX:+UseConcMarkSweepGC"`